ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 risk in (:math:`C_{vita}`), unexposed group: :math:`ϴ_{0}= ϴ_{GBD}*(1-PAF)` … equation 2

-**How to apply the intervention**: the intervention increases the population coverage of vitamin A fortified food :math:`C_{vita}`, this shifts the amount of people who receive equation 1 to equation 2.
+**How to apply the intervention**: the intervention increases the population coverage of vitamin A fortified food, this value --> :math:`C_{vita}`, and shifts the amount of people who receive equation 1 to equation 2.

 Interventions
 +++++++++++++